 - Had 58 receptions in 2015, becoming just the fourth TE in team history to record 55-plus receptions in a season (Paul Coffman, Jermichael Finley, Jackie Harris).

-- Was one of only four TEs in the NFL last season to register 55-plus catches, 500-plus receiving yards and eight or more TD receptions (Rob Gronkowski, Jordan Reed, Gary Barnidge).
+- Was one of only four TEs in the league in ’15 to register 55-plus catches, 500-plus receiving yards and eight or more TD receptions (Rob Gronkowski, Jordan Reed, Gary Barnidge).

 - Was tied for the team lead with eight TD catches in ’15, which was also tied for the fifth most in a season by a Packers TE in team history.
 Became the first Green Bay TE to lead the team or be tied for the team lead in the category since Franks in 2001.

 - Set a single-game franchise record for TEs with 146 receiving yards at Detroit in 2015, highlighted by his game-winning 61-yard TD catch of a Hail Mary pass on the final play of the game.